Bert-JanP/Open-Source-Threat-Intel-Feeds/README.md

 - SHA256
 - CVEID

 The content is served as is.
-When using the content in a business environment the conditions have to be researched before using the content, it might be that some content cannot be used freely under certain conditions.
-It is your own responsibility to research if that is the case or not.
+When using the content in a business environment, the conditions have to be researched before using the content, it might be that some content cannot be used freely under certain conditions.
+It is your responsibility to research whether that is the case.

 ## IOC Feed Statistics
 | Category | Count |